Right to repair

-Right to repair is a legal right for owners of devices and equipment to freely modify and repair products such as automobiles, electronics, and farm equipment.
-Right to repair may also refer to the social movement of citizens putting pressure on their governments to enact laws protecting a right to repair.
+Right to repair is a legal right for owners of devices and equipment to freely maintain, repair, or modify products such as automobiles, electronics, and farm equipment.

 Common obstacles to repair include requirements to use only the manufacturer's maintenance services, restrictions on access to tools and components, and software barriers.
+These obstacles represent a repair monopoly, an aftermarket monopoly where a company controls the market for repairing and maintaining their products, making it difficult or even impossible for anyone to fix them.
+This can take the form of making it challenging or prohibitively expensive for individuals or independent third parties to get access to parts, manuals, or diagnostic tools.
+The purpose of repair monopolies is to force customers to either use the manufacturer's own repair services or purchase new equipment from the manufacturer.

-Proponents for this right point to the benefits in affordability, sustainability, and availability of critical supplies in times of crisis.
+Repair monopolies have been found to lead to higher prices, increased delays, reduced serviceability, and less choice for consumers.
+Proponents for the right to repair point to the benefits in affordability, sustainability, and availability of critical supplies in times of crisis.
+There is a social movement of citizens putting pressure on their governments to enact laws protecting a right to repair.

 Impacts

-While initially majorly driven by automotive consumers protection agencies and the automotive after sales service industry, the discussion of establishing a right to repair not only for vehicles but for any kind of electronic product gained traction as consumer electronics such as smartphones and computers became universally available, causing broken and used electronics to become the fastest growing waste stream.
-Today it's estimated that more than half of the population of the western world has one or more used or broken electronic devices at home that are not introduced back into the market due to a lack of affordable repair.
+While initially driven mostly by automotive consumer protection agencies and the automotive after sales service industry, the discussion about establishing a right to repair, not only for vehicles but for any kind of electronic product, gained traction as consumer electronics such as smartphones and computers became universally available, causing broken and used electronics items to become the fastest growing waste stream.
+Today it is estimated that more than half of the population of the western world has one or more used or broken electronic devices at home that are not economically repairable.

 In addition to the consumer goods, healthcare equipment repair access made news at the start of the COVID-19 pandemic in 2020, when hospitals had trouble getting maintenance for some critical high-demand medical equipment, most notably ventilators.

 The pandemic has also been credited with helping to grow the right-to-repair movement since many repair shops were closed.
 The Economist also cites the expectation that owners of products should be able to repair them as a sense of moral justice or property rights.
-Those fighting against planned obsolescence have also taken note of when repair costs exceeds replacement costs because the companies that created the product have retained a monopoly on its repair, driving up prices.
+Those fighting against planned obsolescence have also taken note of when repair costs exceed replacement costs because the companies that created the product have retained a monopoly on its repair, driving up prices.